 dnssec-signzone will also produce a keyset and dsset files and optionally a dlvset file.
-These are used to provide the parent zone administrators with the DNSKEYS (or their corresponding DS records) that are the secure entry point to the zone.
+These are used to provide the parent zone administrators with the DNSKEYs (or their corresponding DS records) that are the secure entry point to the zone.

-Configuring Servers
+Configuring Servers for DNSSEC

-To enable named to respond appropriately to DNS requests from DNSSEC aware clients, dnssec-enable must be set to yes.
-(This is the default setting.)
+To enable named to respond appropriately to DNS requests from DNSSEC-aware clients, dnssec-enable must be set to yes.
+This is the default setting.

-To enable named to validate answers from other servers, the dnssec-enable option must be set to yes, and the dnssec-validation options must be set to yes or auto.
+To enable named to validate answers received from other servers, the dnssec-validation option must be set to either yes or auto.